 With so little time left until the U.S. presidential election, the tension between candidates, ideologies and policies has nearly peaked.
 Donald Trump’s policies hold the promise of “making America great again” by reinvigorating the economy through protectionist trade policies, ridding the country of those who take advantage of the system as well as tax cuts to the rich and corporations.
 Further study shows that a different outcome would result from Trump’s policy on domestic poverty.

-According to many economic experts, these policies would lead the nation into recession, most harshly affecting the poorest households.
+According to many economic experts, Trump’s policy on domestic poverty would lead the nation into recession, most harshly affecting the poorest households.
 Trump’s policies would “significantly” weaken the country and drive the U.S. into a “lengthy recession,” according to a Moody’s Analytics report.
-An estimated 3.5 million jobs could be lost and the unemployment rate could increase from five to seven percent.
+An estimated 3.5 million jobs could be lost and the unemployment rate could increase from 5% to 7%.
 The average household would face a regressive consumption tax of $11,100 over five years.

 According to the study, tariffs on imports from the three countries would not even protect U.S. workers from foreign competition, meaning the, “only logical alternative would be to impose a similar set of tariffs on all other countries that export to the United States.”
-This approach could cost households with the lowest 10 percent of income to lose a massive 53 percent of their income.
+This approach could cost households with the lowest 10% of income to lose a massive 53% of their income.

 As Election Day nears, it is important to consider the impact of both candidates’ policies on the economy and the poor in particular.

 – Henry Gao